Zaid Tchibara

-Zaid Amoussou-Tchibara (born 21 February 2006) is a Togolese professional footballer who plays as a forward for 2.
-Bundesliga club Schalke 04.
+Zaid Amoussou-Tchibara (born 21 February 2006) is a Togolese professional footballer who plays as a forward for Regionalliga West club Schalke 04 II.

 Career

 Tchibara signed a professional contract with Schalke 04 on 31 January 2025, lasting until 2028.
 He made his first team debut for the club in the 2.
 Bundesliga in a 2–1 home win against Karlsruher SC on 16 February 2025, coming on as a substitute in the 69th minute.